Ash: But you love her?

 - Kate Spencer, the titular character of the Manhunter comic is very much a fag hag; her closest (and arguably only) friend in the superhero business is gay and dating her paralegal.
 And if that's not enough, a comic set in the future shows her son is gay, too — and likely the heir to her title.

-- Ed Brubaker's superhero/spy series Sleeper has a character named Fag Hag, because she's an energy vampire that can only drain the lifeforce of homosexuals (complete with Gaydar!)
-She considers it Blessed with Suck, since her closest friends were always gay.
+- Ed Brubaker's superhero/spy series Sleeper (WildStorm) has a character named Fag Hag, because she's an energy vampire that can only drain the lifeforce of homosexuals (complete with Gaydar!)
+She considers it Blessed with Suck since her closest friends were always gay.

-- Beautie of Astro City is a a human-sized robotic fashion doll.
-She has an apartment above a gay bar and is friends to the local gay community because they're men who won't try to proposition her.
+- Beautie of Astro City is a human-sized robotic fashion doll.
+She has an apartment above a gay bar and is friends with the local gay community because they're men who won't try to proposition her.

-- The love interest in Kick-Ass befriends the main character because she thinks he's gay and always wanted a gay friend.
+- In Kick-Ass, Katie Deauxma befriends Dave because she thinks he's gay and always wanted a gay friend.